David Peralta Player Props: Dodgers vs. Pirates

-David Peralta and his .292 on-base percentage over his past 10 games (57 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the Pittsburgh Pirates and Johan Oviedo on April 25 at 6:35 PM ET.
+David Peralta -- with a slugging percentage of .320 in his past 10 games, including one extra-base hit -- will be in action for the Los Angeles Dodgers against the Pittsburgh Pirates, with Roansy Contreras on the hill, on April 26 at 6:35 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Cubs.
+In his previous game he had a hitless showing (0-for-5) against the Pirates.

 David Peralta Game Info & Props vs. the Pirates